lauralifts/loadmgt-workshop/adaptiveconcurrency/demo-ac/README.md

                 runtime_key: "adaptive_concurrency.enabled"
 ```

-Let's start by sending [3 qps](http://localhost:9094/config?http_rate=3&http_max_parallelism=100) to the upstream.
+Let's start by sending 3 requests per second to the upstream: http://localhost:9094/config?http_rate=3&http_max_parallelism=100
 The upstream is configured to respond to requests at 100ms latency, and to increase its latency as a square of the number of current inflight requests.
-So at  qps, there should be little to no latency increase.
+So at 3 qps, there should be little to no latency increase.

 Use the [Grafana dashboard](http://localhost:3000/d/workshop/load-management-workshop?orgId=1&refresh=5s) to see the traffic.